Boat Factory identity

-A selection of hand crafted design in logos, identities, packaging, craft and web.
+A selection of hand crafted projects in logos, identities, packaging, print and web.

 An effective logo requires research, consideration and attention to detail to ensure the final logo design is appropriate for the target market, projects the correct message, and has the ability to transform a business by attracting the right people.